tdelora/audioGPIOTrigger/README.md

   - Blue and yellow (I used yellow heat shrink tube)
   - Green and white (I used green heat shrink tube)
   - Red and black (I used green heat shrink tube)

+## Create the Internal (Princess) Phone Harness

+This harness allows for direct acceess to the phone's internal line switch and handset.

+Notes:
+- The harness replaces has a 6x6 RJ12 connector replacing the stock 4x4 RJ11 connector.
+This allows all communications from the Raspberry Pi to/from the phone to flow through the connector giving the complete setup a clean look.
+- Using Dupont connectors gives us the ability to replace parts as needed however I found using typical Dupont black plastic housings for male/female connections did not always seat well so I decided to utilize the Dupont pins substituting heat shrink tubing for the housing.
+This maintains the harness flexability with a little extra work.